Using the Faradite TAP range with Loxone

-The Faradite TAP switch plate range provide a digital output that pluses for the duration of the button press.
+The Faradite TAP Volt Free switch plate range provides a volt free (dry contact) that pluses for the duration of the button press.
 This pulse acts as an input into the Loxone system and can then be utilised in Loxone config to provide a nearly endless range of functionality, we will look at the range of functions later in this blog.

 Wiring the TAP Range

 There are multiple ways in which the TAP range of switches can be wired in to the Loxone system, but essentially the TAP Volt Free range uses 1 digital input per button.
 Suitable Loxone devices that have 24V digital inputs include the Miniserver, Extension, Dimmer Extension, DI Extension and Nano DI Tree.

 If you wish to use the digital inputs on the Nano IO Air please contact Faradite customer support on email@example.com.

 To use the inputs on the Miniserver, Extension, Dimmer Extension, DI Extension you must wire in a star topology, and to use the inputs of the Nano DI Tree you must wire in a tree topology.
 The diagram below shows the difference between a star and tree topology.

 When using Loxone Tree wiring on a project, connect the Loxone Nano DI Tree device to the tree bus as normal.
 Use the Faradite FLY-LOXO1 fly lead to connect to the orange and orange/white wago terminals for powering the TAP Volt Free switch.
 Next connect one end of the Faradite fly lead to the Nano DI tree and the other end to the back of the Faradite Volt Free Coupler.